-- In Virginia in 2021, the average white household earned more than \$39,000 per year than the average black household.
-Southampton County is significantly lower than the other areas in Western Tidewater for median household income. - Median household income continues to improve in all localities. - Poverty, all ages, has improved across all areas, except for Isle of Wight County.
-All areas are below the state average, except for Franklin. - The Cost of Living Index for Western Tidewater is lower than the national average. - Both Isle of Wight and Suffolk saw a decrease in percentage of households with cash public assistance.
-Franklin is almost 6x the state average. - In 2021, Franklin, Southampton, and Suffolk all saw increases in the number of children receiving child care subsidies. - All Western Tidewater except Isle of Wight communities are above the state average in households that are asset limited, income constrained, and employed (ALICE).
+- All localities saw an increase in household income.
+This is the first year in several years that Franklin has seen a significant increase.
+Isle of Wight and Suffolk's median household income is higher than the Virginia average. - Isle of Wight has the highest median household income followed by Suffolk.
+Franklin continues to have the lowest household income. - Franklin is almost 6 times the state average for percentage of households with cash public assistance income.
+All Western Tidewater localities are above the state average, with the exception of Isle of Wight and Suffolk which is below the state average.
+Both Isle of Wight and Suffolk saw a decrease in percentage of households with cash public assistance. - Both Isle of Wight and Suffolk saw a decrease in percentage of households with cash public assistance.
+Franklin is almost 6x the state average. - In 2021, Franklin, Southampton, and Suffolk all saw increases in the number of children receiving child care subsidies. - Households living below the poverty level increased by nearly 1%.
+This decreased by approx. 2% in Isle of Wight. - Franklin has the highest % of population with families with children living in poverty at almost 8%.

+• All Western Tidewater except Isle of Wight communities are above the state average in households that are asset limited, income constrained, and employed (ALICE).